1ruben-huerta/java-frameworks-project/README.md

 J.  Remove the class files for any unused validators in order to clean your code.

-File Name:
-Line Number:
-Change:
+File Name: DeletePartValidator.java class was removed because there were no usages found.